KittenLord/summaries/rfc9112-HTTP-1-1.md

 May be used for per-chunk metadata, like signature, hash, control information, whatever

 A recipient MUST ignore unrecognized chunk extensions.
-A server out to reasonably limit the total length of received chunk extensions, and respond with a 4xx if that limit is exceeded
+A server ought to reasonably limit the total length of received chunk extensions, and respond with a 4xx if that limit is exceeded

 #### 7.1.2.
 Chunked Trailer Section